morisawausa/ProofingTool/README.md

 We’ve logged a number of known issues on the repo, and there are probably a number of other open items.
 Feel free to leave any additional issues as you encounter them.

 ## About
-This proofing tool was initially created as an internal tool for [Occupant Fonts](https://occupantfonts.com/), with original development by [Nic Schumann](https://github.com/nicschumann) with input from [June Shin](https://github.com/notborninjune), [Cem Eskinazi](https://github.com/cemeskinazi), and [Cyrus Highsmith](https://github.com/cyrushighsmith), and further iterations by [Marie Otsuka](https://github.com/marieotsuka) in preparation for public release.
+This proofing tool was initially created as an internal tool for [Occupant Fonts](https://occupantfonts.com/).
+Original development by [Nic Schumann](https://github.com/nicschumann) with input from [June Shin](https://github.com/notborninjune), [Cem Eskinazi](https://github.com/cemeskinazi), and [Cyrus Highsmith](https://github.com/cyrushighsmith), and further iterations by [Marie Otsuka](https://github.com/marieotsuka) in preparation for public release.